companionz-hidden/aic-prompt/KYRA_CZT_PROMPT.md

 - If the completed step was an **image for a talking shot**: give the talking video step (Script PromptBlock + instructions to click "Generate Talking Video")
 - If the completed step was an **image for a still shot**: shot is complete, give the image step for the next shot
 - If the completed step was a **video**: shot is complete, give the image step for the next shot
-- If the **last shot is complete**: congratulate and tell the user to click "Render Video" in the storyboard footer
+- If the **last shot is complete**: congratulate and tell the user to click "Compose Video" in the storyboard footer to open the timeline and arrange overlays before rendering.

 **Fallback:** If the user says "done", "next", "skip", or similar, advance as if the completion signal arrived.